metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `access_modes` (List of String) AccessModes contains the desired access modes the volume should have.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
 - `data_source` (Attributes) This field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot) * An existing PVC (PersistentVolumeClaim) * An existing custom resource that implements data population (Alpha) In order to use custom resource types that implement data population, the AnyVolumeDataSource feature gate must be enabled.
-If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--data_source))
+If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source.
+If the AnyVolumeDataSource feature gate is enabled, this field will always have the same contents as the DataSourceRef field. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--data_source))
+- `data_source_ref` (Attributes) Specifies the object from which to populate the volume with data, if a non-empty volume is desired.
+This may be any local object from a non-empty API group (non core object) or a PersistentVolumeClaim object.
+When this field is specified, volume binding will only succeed if the type of the specified object matches some installed volume populator or dynamic provisioner.
+This field will replace the functionality of the DataSource field and as such if both fields are non-empty, they must have the same value.
+For backwards compatibility, both fields (DataSource and DataSourceRef) will be set to the same value automatically if one of them is empty and the other is non-empty.
+There are two important differences between DataSource and DataSourceRef: * While DataSource only allows two specific types of objects, DataSourceRef allows any non-core object, as well as PersistentVolumeClaim objects. * While DataSource ignores disallowed values (dropping them), DataSourceRef preserves all values, and generates an error if a disallowed value is specified.
+(Beta) Using this field requires the AnyVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--data_source_ref))
 - `resources` (Attributes) Resources represents the minimum resources the volume should have.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--resources))
 - `selector` (Attributes) A label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--selector))
 - `storage_class_name` (String) Name of the StorageClass required by the claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1